gnauheinna/SportPal/README.md

-# First step after cloning
+# FOR GRADERS: First step after cloning
 1. top navbar => tools => Nuget Package Manager => Package Manager Console
+2. add-migration init
-2. update-database
+3. update-database
-   ### both step 2 should return build success, if not, call Michelle rn!!!
+   ### Both step 2 should return build success, if not, please email us.
+Sorry for the inconvenience!!!

 ## how to use dbContext in our codes?
 1. giving the controller access for dbContext